Tremolite

 Tremolite is a member of the amphibole group of silicate minerals with composition Ca_{2}(Mg_{5.0-4.5}Fe^{2+}_{0.0-0.5})Si_{8}O_{22}(OH)_{2}.
 Tremolite forms by metamorphism of sediments rich in dolomite and quartz, and occurs in two distinct forms, crystals and fibers.
 Tremolite forms a series with actinolite and ferro-actinolite.
 Pure magnesium tremolite is creamy-white, but the color grades to dark green with increasing iron content.
 It has a hardness on Mohs scale of 5 to 6.
 Nephrite, one of the two minerals known as the gemstone jade, is a green crystalline variety of tremolite.

 The fibrous form of tremolite is one of the six recognised types of asbestos.
-This material is toxic, and inhaling the fibers can lead to asbestosis, lung cancer and both pleural and peritoneal mesothelioma.
+Inhaling asbestiform tremolite can lead to asbestosis, lung cancer and both pleural and malignant mesothelioma.
 Fibrous tremolite is sometimes found as a contaminant in vermiculite, chrysotile (itself a type of asbestos), and talc.